Kitchen Hygiene

 • Ideally, use a dishwasher to clean all kitchen utensils.
 Do not overload the dishwasher and make sure it is maintained and serviced regularly.

 • If you do not have a dishwasher, wash plates, equipment etc., in hot soapy water using diluted detergent.
 First, remove any grease, leftover food, and dirt, then immerse them in very hot, clean water.
-When washing-up by hand, it is advisable to wear thick gloves as this will allow you to manage a hotter temperature.
+When washing-up

 • Where possible, avoid using towels to dry things, as this can also cause cross-contamination.
 Leave to air-dry, or dry with a clean disposable cloth.